dvidelabs/flatcc/README.md

 include path to simplify flatcc runtime distribution and to avoid name and versioning conflicts if used by other projects.

-The portably library includes the essential parts of the grisu3 library found in `external/grisu3`, but excludes the test cases.

 The license of portable is different from `flatcc`.
 It is mostly MIT or Apache depending on the original source of the various parts.